kurotsubasa/codesignal/README.md

       * Given two cells on the standard chess board, determine whether they have the same color or not.
   * Circle of Numbers
       * Consider integer numbers from 0 to n - 1 written down along the circle in such a way that the distance between any two neighboring numbers is equal (note that 0 and n - 1 are neighboring, too).
 Given n and firstNumber, find the number which is written in the radially opposite position to firstNumber.
+  * Deposit Profit
+      * You have deposited a specific amount of money into your bank account.
+Each year your balance increases at the same growth rate.
+With the assumption that you don't make any additional deposits, find out how long it would take for your balance to pass a specific threshold.
+  * Absolute Values Sum Minimization
+      * Given a sorted array of integers a, your task is to determine which element of a is closest to all other values of a.
+In other words, find the element x in a, which minimizes the following sum
+  *